matthewglasenapp/haplotag/haplotag.md

 # Phase/Haplotag Tutorial

 Research Questions:
-For sample x gene combinations that could not be fully phased,
+For the gene x sample combinations that could not be fully phased,

 1. How many unphased heterozygous genotypes were there?
 2. Where in the gene are the unphased genotypes?